KudryashevLab/TomoBEAR/README.md

 In the future we are planning to introduce wiki versioning as well, stay tuned!

 ## Pipeline structure
-In the following picture you can see a flow chart which visualizes which steps `TomoBEAR` will and can do for you in an automated and parallel manner. `TomoBEAR` supports single nodes with GPUs and also copmuter clusters through a queue manager like SLURM or SGE (Sun Grid Engine) at the moment.
+In the following picture you can see a flow chart which visualizes which steps `TomoBEAR` will and can do for you in an automated and parallel manner. `TomoBEAR` supports workstations and single interactive nodes with GPUs on the comuting clusters at the moment.
+We are also working towards enabling the support of computer clusters through a queue manager like SLURM or SGE (Sun Grid Engine).

 Note that it is not needed to start from raw data but you can also use already assembled tilt stacks if you provide the angular information.